← Back to posts

 What the endpoint returns

-The JSON endpoint returns the release notes from your personal Releasebot feed, in reverse chronological order (newest first).
+The JSON endpoint returns the 20 most recent releases from your personal Releasebot feed, in reverse chronological order (newest first).
 It's the same content you see on your dashboard, but in a format you can consume programmatically.

 Each release includes the product and vendor it belongs to, the release date, a formatted content summary, and a link back to the original source.